loris-verga/TheDualityOfSimilarity/_includes/intro.md

     The difference in mean link sentiment between the Stylometrically Distant and Stylometrically Close groups.
   </p>
   <p>
     Although the ATE is non negligible, the p-value surpasses conventional thresholds.
-Therefore, cannot deny that the Stylometrically Distant and Close groups have statistically similar link sentiment ratio.
+Therefore, we cannot deny that the Stylometrically Distant and Close groups have statistically similar link sentiment ratio.
   </p>
   <p class="ignore">
     Overall, stylometric distance shows—at most—a <b>very weak</b> causal influence on sentiment.